irit-melodi/attelo/doc/learning.rst

 Sometimes classifiers may not naturally support probabilities but can provide conversion mechanisms to compute them from scores.
-These methods may come with various downsides (eg. be expensive to compute), so it may be best to stick with non-prob decoding for them too.
+These methods may come with various downsides (eg. be expensive to compute, and more worryingly, inconsistent with the scores), so it may be best to stick with non-prob decoding for them too.
 See the `note in the scikit manual
 <http://scikit-learn.org/stable/modules/svm.html#scores-and-probabilities>`_